hallettj/hallettj.github.com/_posts/2009-06-30-database-queries-the-couchdb-way.markdown

 really long keys by limiting the lengths of substring keys in your view.
 In that case make sure to truncate the key parameters in your queries so that they are not longer than the index keys.

+*Updated 2009-07-05*: Updated examples to demonstrate that CouchDB stores indexes sorted by key.
+Thanks to J. Chris Anderson for pointing that out.

 Appendix: Helper Function Definitions